 —

-Kohaku looked up last, following the purposeless gaze of the blind Ren and gasping at the sight.
-Twisted about in the sky was the evil form of Chubasco, stopped in the middle of what appeared to be a violent struggle, with a small black dot on the front of its face.
+Kohaku looked up last, following the purposeless gaze of the blind Ren and jolting at the sight.
+Twisted about in the sky was the evil form of Chubasco, stopped in the middle of what appeared to be a violent struggle, with a small black dot on its face.

 “…Ren?”
 Kohaku murmured, her eyes flicking across different parts of the creature.
 “Do you… Hear that?”

-It wasn’t a sound that reached his ears, but a hum which seemed to reverberate through his mind, like a cello played on the other side of the world was somehow being fed through the ground itself and emanating out of every atom in existence.
-It was soft at first, but it seemed to dominate his senses until the only thing that he could consider was the message the noise carried.
+It wasn’t a sound that reached his ears, but a hum which reverberated through his mind, like a cello played on the other side of the globe was vibrating through the ground to reach him.
+It was soft at first, but it dominated his senses until the only thing that he could think of was the message the noise carried.

-The presence suddenly faded, trickling off like a dried-up stream, but not before one final, unmistakably clear message came through.
-As the rain slowly began to resume its fall, Ren’s fish-eyed gaze met Kohaku’s with clear purpose behind the motion.
+It was a calm beyond anything he had known before, gently washing over the world with the unrelenting note as its messenger.
+The presence softly faded, trickling off like a dried-up stream, but not before one final, utterly clear message came through.
+As the rain slowly began to resume its fall, Ren’s fish-eyed gaze met Kohaku’s with determination shining through the mist across his pupils.
 “We have to go to Mt.
 Fuji.”

 “Right,” Kohaku nodded, then started suddenly.
 “Whuh??
 Where did I- where did you-”